emcconville/wand/docs/index.rst

 If you find a bug, please notify to `our issue tracker`_.
 Pull requests are always welcome!

-We discuss about Wand's development on IRC.
-Come #wand channel on freenode network.

 Check out :doc:`changes` also.